arcode-pl/snake-game/README.md

 # snake-game
-This is demo "Snake" multiplayer game
+This is demo "Snake" multiplayer game written in C